-In the previous Brain tip, we talked about how important it is to write down our thoughts and feelings.
+Now, in the previous Brain tip, we talked about how important it is to write down our thoughts and feelings.
 This is Step 1 in changing the way we feel. change-way-feel-1

-Reason 1: Many of our negative thoughts are not actually true!
+1: Many of our negative thoughts are not actually true!

-Dr. Burns, the marvelous human who figured out the steps to changing how we feel, has explained that there are 10 very common types of negative thoughts.
+Dr. Burns, the human who figured out these steps to changing how we feel, has explained that there are 10 common types of negative thoughts.

 Dr. Burns calls these negative thoughts Cognitive Distortions or Cons of the Mind!
 Let us have a good look.

-Mind-reading: This is when we assume that we know what someone else is thinking—and we usually assume they are not thinking good things about us!
+Mind-reading: This is when we think and are sure that we know what someone else is thinking—and we usually assume they are not thinking good things about us!
 Let me offer a personal example.
-Let’s say my best friend Appleblossom gets onto the wilderwagon and walks right past me, even though there is an open seat next to me!
+Let’s say that my best friend Appleblossom gets onto the wilderwagon and walks right past me, even though there is an open seat next to me!
 She sits somewhere else and doesn’t seem to know I am there.
 I immediately think, “My best friend of 50 years hates me!”
-But, what if Appleblossom has a headache and is not noticing much because of the pain?
+But, what if Appleblossom has a headache and is not noticing me because of the pain?
 What if she has a very big story she is working on, and her mind is so distracted, she does not see me in the seat as she passes by?
 I cannot know what another elf is thinking, or why she does what she does, and yet I might even begin to feel mad at her because of my own mind-reading thoughts!
 It is the negative and untrue thoughts that are the culprits here, not my dear friend Appleblossom!

-Remember, negative thoughts seem to come to us all very automatically.
+Remember, negative thoughts come to us all very automatically.
 We do not want them, but there they are!
 Yet, if we write these thoughts down, and if we closely examine them, we are on the road to getting rid of them!

 As Crowbelia the elf elder always says, “Don’t believe everything you think!”